Quantum Unsupervised and Supervised Learning on Superconducting Processors: Comparison of the Algorithms

-\textit{Comparison of the Algorithms.---}In this section, we further compare our quantum machine learning to \cite{qsvm} on the IBMQ with real datasets Wine and Iris.
+In this section, we further compare our quantum machine learning to \cite{qsvm} on the IBMQ with real datasets Wine and Iris.
 While \textit{K}-means clustering and the support vector machine belong to different classes of machine learning algorithms, with the former being a clustering algorithm and the latter being a supervised binary classification algorithm, we can compare them under certain constraints.
 For the \textit{K}-means clustering algorithms, we input the unlabeled test data and then compare the generated clusters with the true labels of the data.
 Thereafter, we calculate the accuracy by calculating the percentage of correctly classified features.
 For the Support Vector Machine, we utilize the \textit{One Against Rest} multiclass extension provided by \textit{Qiskit} to extend the SVM to more than two classes.
 The \textit{One Against Rest} extension constructs a number of SVMs equal to the number of classes, each of which compare one class against all the others.
 See \cite{multiclass} for more details.
 We include a classical \textit{K}-means clustering algorithm as well as a classical RBF kernel SVM for comparison.
 We run five experiments on each classifier, with 2 feature dimensions and 30 test inputs, as well as 30 training inputs for the SVMs.
 Note that the clustering algorithms are not provided with any training vectors and corresponding labels, while the SVMs are.
-Results of the simulations are shown in Tables 1 and 2.
+The results of the simulations are shown in Tables 1 and 2.
+Additionally, we run all four algorithms on the HTRU\_2 binary classification dataset with the same dimension and number of inputs.
+The results are shown in Table 3.

-As expected, the SVM algorithms are much more consistent in terms of accuracy than the clustering methods.
 On the Wine dataset, the hybrid clustering algorithm performs comparably to the classical SVM, with the quantum SVM of \cite{qsvm} falling behind in terms of accuracy.
 For the Iris dataset, which contains little natural clustering between two of the three classes, the SVM algorithms perform better as their kernels allows them to classify non-linear boundaries.
 Yet, the quantum \textit{K}-means clustering algorithm is more accurate than its classical counterpart on both datasets.
+Finally, for the HTRU\_2 dataset, the K-means algorithms perform significantly better than the SVMs.
+Like in Wine, the K-means algorithms identify the natural clustering in the dataset well.
+The SVM algorithms' performance may be suffering due to the low number of training vectors.